 Inspired by Savile Row craftsmanship and with a distinct New York sensibility, Todd Snyder is the go-to for a modern take on old-school menswear.
 Look to the brand for traditional casual styles given twists like imported Italian tweeds and tartans normally associated with field clothing.

 Casual wear Japanese retailer Uniqlo is known for its well-designed and budget-friendly wardrobe staples.
-While Uniqlo’s basic tees and sweaters are highly recommended for everyday layering, the game-changing technology behind HEATTECH thermals and moisture-wicking AIRism can’t be beat for its price point.
+While Uniqlo’s basic tees and sweaters are highly recommended for everyday layering, the game-changing technology behind Heattech thermals and moisture-wicking AIRism can’t be beaten for their price point.
 Also watch for noteworthy collaborations with institutions like the Louvre museum, artists like Keith Haring, and designers like Christophe Lemaire (shown above).

 There are plenty of characteristics that win a brand the sartorial good citizenship award, but none of that really matters unless the company’s offerings make you feel good.
 While styles can (and should) change, look for men’s clothing brands that offer a certain level of consistency so you can feel comfortable building your wardrobe there season after season.
 Of course, a savvy brand should also offer more than consistency: It should also stand behind its products.

-While you may not care if that date night shirt survives the weekend, if you’ve invested in a suit or a great pair of shoes, you’ll want to know that the enterprise will take care of you if something goes wrong.
+While you may not care if that date night shirt survives the weekend, if you’ve invested in the best shoes for men or a suit, you’ll want to know that the enterprise will take care of you if something goes wrong.
 When shopping, look for good value: Buy the best clothing brands for men that you can afford, and take care of those products to make them last.
 Sustainability is good for your wallet and good for the planet, and it’s not always the “granola” brands that are fighting the good Earth’s fight.

 We don’t mean to be judgy, either — although fast fashion presents certain challenges, sometimes it just makes sense to spend a few bucks on something that has a moment but doesn’t live in your closet forever.